jackmheller/modernDataAnalytics/README.md

 Data on country border can be found on: https://github.com/geodatasource/country-borders, couldn't download it however.

-The Data Population_by_Language was found on http://data.un.org/Data.aspx?d=POP&f=tableCode:27, similar data can be found on https://wals.info/languoid.
+The Data Population_by_Language was found on http://data.un.org/Data.aspx?d=POP&f=tableCode:27, this data is also seperated by gender, so we would need to edit this accordingly.
+Similar data can be found on https://wals.info/languoid.